haiwen/seafile-user-manual/en/syncing_client/install_linux_client.md

 `Seafile-x86_64-x.y.z.AppImage` require FUSE version 2 to run.
 If your system does not have FUSE installed, please refer to <https://github.com/AppImage/AppImageKit/wiki/FUSE> to install it.

+### Desktop Integration

 AppImages are standalone bundles, and do not need to be installed.
 However, some users may want their AppImages to be available like distribution provided applications.
 Please refer to <https://docs.appimage.org/user-guide/run-appimages.html#ref-desktop-integration> for desktop integration to display AppImage's application icons.

+### Auto Update
+You can check and update the client using AppImageUpdate.
+After running AppImageUpdate, select your local Seafile-x86_64-x.y.z.AppImage for the update.
+AppImageUpdate can be downloaded [here](https://github.com/AppImageCommunity/AppImageUpdate/releases/continuous).

 ## Installing with package managers (deprecated)